 The Office of U.S. - India Higher Education Cooperation (USIHEC) is a recent addition to USIEF (2009).
 It was established through an initiative of the U..S Department of State's Bureau of Education and Cultural Affairs.
 USIHEC engages institutions of higher education in the U.S. and in India to foster and enhance linkages between them.
 It seeks to deepen institutional ties in numerous ways: in areas of collaborative research, study abroad programs, faculty exchanges and seminars for higher education administrators from both countries.

-In addition to the activities highlighted below, USIHEC administers the Obama-Singh 21st Century Knowledge Initiative Awards and maintains a database of Indo-U.S. Educational Collaborations.
+In addition to the activities highlighted below, USIHEC administers the Indo-U.S. 21st Century Knowledge Initiative Awards (formerly known as the Obama-Singh 21st Century Knowledge Initiative) and maintains a database of Indo-U.S. Educational Collaborations.
 The office also provides briefings to visiting delegations of American academics and administrators who are exploring India for further understanding of the Indian higher education system.
 Similar briefings are also provided to Indian academics and administrators seeking to strengthen academic partnerships with American institutions.

 Some of the recent activities of USIHEC include: